UnicycleBloke/yagl/docs/build_linux.md

 The following header only libraries are included in the source tree along with their licences:
 - **png++**: a C++ wrapper around the libpng API: https://www.nongnu.org/pngpp/.
 - **cxxopts**: a C++ command line option parser: https://github.com/jarro2783/cxxopts.

-The build also makes use of **python** for a pre-build step to create the version number from the git repository: it runs `yagl_version.py` to create `yagl_version.h`.
-I found it necessary to manually create the link `/usr/bin/python` to the binary `/usr/bin/python3`.
-This may or may not be an issue on your system.